Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_Robot_DH_parameters.md

 # Introduction
 Denavit-Hartenberg is shortened to DH in the following document.
 RPY is shortened for roll-pitch-yaw, J stands for Jacobian matrix, the 4 DH parameters are called theta, d, alpha and a.
 DOF stands for degrees of freedom.

-The following images are based on video https://www.youtube.com/watch?v=nwj0xR21..., which is the license "Creative Commons Attribution licence (reuse allowed)."
-The following 6 axis robot is used to explain the DH parameters:
+The following images are based on video https://www.youtube.com/watch?v=nwj0xR21ldo The following 6 axis robot is used to explain the DH parameters:
 ![robot_main.jpg](/manual/configuration/robot_main.jpg)

 To configure the properties of the 6 axes, the Denavit-Hartenberg (DH) parametes are used, see https://en.wikipedia.org/wiki/Denavit%E2... and https://en.wikipedia.org/wiki/Robotics_c...
 The german wiki explains the matrices differently, please also check https://de.wikipedia.org/wiki/Denavit-Ha... .
 The Denavit-Harternberg parameter are explained in a separate chapter at the end of the documentation.